learn-co-students/map-dispatch-to-props-readme-v-000/README.md

 }
 ```

-This is all we need to pass in as a second argument for `connect()`.
+This is all we need to pass in as a second argument for `connect()`!

 `App` then changes to look like the following: